MizukiFujibayashi/MCFBM/README.md

 This architecture was developed with python v3.8.8 using OpenCV library v4.7.0.

-The actual development environment is documented in the "https://github.com/MizukiFujibayashi/MCFBM/requirements.txt" file.
+The actual development environment is documented in the https://github.com/MizukiFujibayashi/MCFBM/requirements.txt.